 Just as important are the impacts of these cutbacks for the fishing industry.
 While half of all Norwegian fish catches were landed in North Norway in 1977, only 20% of the catches were landed in the North in 1990.
 This decline stems to a large extent from the closure of the capelin fishery.
 As to cod, landings were in absolute terms in 1990 down to a third of the 1977 level (Hersoug and Hoel 1991).
-The supply to the North Norwegian fishing industry has thereby been dramatically reduced.
-In the groundfish sector this has to some extent been compensated for by the aforementioned deliveries from abroad.
-In the pelagic sector many fishmeal plants have been shut down, while some have been maintained by state aid to this end.
+The supply to the North Norwegian fishing industry thereby became dramatically reduced.
+In the groundfish sector this has increasingly been compensated for by deliveries from foreign, particularly Russian, fishing vessels, which in 1993 landed more than 100,000 tonnes of cod in Norway.